jonprine/readme-generator/README.md

-## README Generator
+## Readme Generator

 ## License
 ![badge](https://img.shields.io/badge/license-None-brightgreen)<br />

 ## Description
-a user answers questions related to the project and then a professional readme is generated
+a user is asked a series of questions and from the user input a professional readme is generated.

 ## Table of Contents
 * [Installation](#installation:)